mit-enclaves/argos-monitor/docs/hotos/design_v2.md

 By design, the description of the model mentionned resources, without specifying which ones.
 This is to allow the system to manage various types of resources, both physical or abstract.
 While memory is the main focus of our implementation in the next section, we believe the model can include PCI devices, interrupt handling, the ability to create new domains, establishing communications between domains, and potentially even CPU resources.
-Our intuition, that will be explored in more depth in future, is that the Popek & Goldberg theorem can be generalized to include any resource for which there is an access control mechanism that is solely available in supervisor mode.
+Our intuition, that future work will explore, is that the Popek & Goldberg theorem can be generalized to include any resource for which there is an access control mechanism that is solely available in supervisor mode.